Skip to main content

 chef-automate config show > applied_config.toml

 Modify applied_config.toml, remove the elastic search config, and set the config.
 Set applied_config.toml on all the frontend nodes manually.
 As the removal of config is not supported from the bastion.
-Use the below command to set the config manually.
+Use the below command to set the config manually on each Frontend node.

 chef-automate config set applied_config.toml